 - Rome: Borghese Gallery and Gardens Skip-the-Line Tour

-- Rome: 3-Hour City and Villa Borghese Authorized Segway Tour
+- Rome City Center and Villa Borghese Tour by Segway

 - Includes: English speaking guide, skip-the-line entry tickets to the Borghese Gallery, walking tour of the gallery, and audio headset